hamburger

 An important leader in the Indian Independence movement, Lokmanya Bal Gangadhar Tilak changed the character of the fight for freedom.
 Bal Gangadhar Tilak was one of the early nationalists who altered the direction of the independence movement by bringing contemporary beliefs and strategies into the fight for freedom.

-Bal Gangadhar Tilak, who is publicly recognized as “The father of the Indian unrest,” was one of the earliest leaders to call for Swaraj, or self-rule, in India.
+Bal Gangadhar Tilak, who was also called “The father of the Indian Unrest,” was one of the earliest leaders to call for Swaraj, or self-rule, in India.
 Additionally, he coined the slogan, “Swarajya is my birthright & I shall obtain it.”
 The name “Lokmanya,” which means “accepted by the people as their leader,” was also given to him.

 Who was Bal Gangadhar Tilak?

-Bal Gangadhar Tilak was an Indian scholar, philosopher, mathematician, and ardent nationalist born in Ratnagiri, now in the state of Maharashtra, on July 23, 1856, and passed away in Bombay on August 1, 1920.
-He was also known as Lokmanya.
+Bal Gangadhar Tilak was an Indian scholar, philosopher, mathematician, and ardent nationalist born in Ratnagiri, now in the state of Maharashtra, on July 23, 1856.
+He passed away in Bombay on August 1, 1920.

 By organizing his resistance to British rule into a national movement, he helped establish the foundation for India’s independence.
 He founded the Indian Home Rule League in 1914 and served as its first president.
-One of the most known slogans, “Swaraj is my birthright, and I shall have it.” was given by Lokmanya Tilak.
+The popular slogan, “Swaraj is my birthright, and I shall have it,” was given by Lokmanya Tilak.

 Early Life of Bal Gangadhar Tilak

-Bal Gangadhar Tilak was born in Ratnagiri, Maharashtra, on July 23, 1856, to a Marathi Hindu Brahmin family.
+Bal Gangadhar Tilak was born in Ratnagiri, Maharashtra to a Marathi Hindu family.
 He was from the Chikhali village.
 When Tilak was sixteen years old, his father, Gangadhar Tilak, a Sanskrit scholar and teacher, passed away.
-A few months before his father passed away in 1871, Tilak married Tapibai (Née Bal) at sixteen.
-Satyabhamabai became her new name after getting married.
+A few months before his father passed away in 1871, Tilak married Tapibai who took on the name ‘Satyabhamabai’ after getting married.

 • In 1877, he graduated from Deccan College in Pune with a Bachelor of Arts in Mathematics.
 Midway through his M.A. course, he switched to the L.L.B. program.
 He graduated from Government Law College in 1879 with an L.L.B. degree.

-• After graduating, Bal Gangadhar Tilak started teaching math in a school in Pune.
+• After graduating, Bal Gangadhar Tilak started teaching mathematics at a school in Pune.
 Later, due to ideological disputes with his colleagues at the new institution, he quit and became a journalist.

 Bal Gangadhar Tilak took a strong interest in politics.
 As he said: “Practical life and religion are not different.
 The true spirit is to work for the country instead of just your family.
 Serving others comes after that, and serving God comes after that.”